 Why don’t the homeless people go and sleep at the shelters?

 There are only a very limited number of night shelters in Copenhagen.
-The publicly funded shelters are for certain target groups with abuse and mental health issues.
-If you do not suit the target group, you are not welcome at the shelters.
+The publicly funded shelters are for certain target groups, often drug users and people with mental health issues.
+If you do not qualify for the target group, you often are not welcome at the shelters.

 Why do you see homeless sleeping in groups in the parks?

 Because there are so few night shelters, many homeless people are forced to sleep outside.
-Sleeping rough comes with great risks to the individual– e.g. theft, hate crimes – so some people feel safer in smaller groups.
+Sleeping rough comes with great risks to the individual– e.g. theft, robbery and hate crimes – so some people feel safer in small groups.
 Due to new legislation it is prohibited to be ‘a nuisance to the public order’, a loose definition that includes sleeping two or more people at the same spot.
 Homeless sleeping rough risk getting a fine if the police rules ‘disturbance of public order’.
 Futhermore people can get a so called “zone prohibition”, meaning that the homeless person can be prohibited from being in the municipality in which the person were sleeping for up to three months.

 Are many homeless migrants Roma?
 What is Roma?

 Roma is an Indo-Aryan ethnic minority descended from Nothern India, most of whom live in Europe.
-There are approximately 10-12 million Roma in Europe, esp. in Romania, Bulgaria, Czech Republic, Hungary and Greece.
-Roma live extremely marginalized with discrimination, lack of education, poverty and unemployment.
-In Kirkens Korshær we meet Roma in our homeless services, but we do not have specific numbers.
+There are approximately 10-12 million Roma in Europe, especially in Romania, Bulgaria, The Czech Republic, Hungary and Greece.
+The Romani people often live extremely marginalized lives, facing discrimination, lack of acces to education, poverty and unemployment.
+In Kirkens Korshær we meet Romanis in our homeless services, but we do not have specific numbers.

-Why do foreign homeless break into our backyards to look through the trash?
+Why do foreign homeless break into our backyards to look through trash?

 Danes recycle and have storage areas of “storskrald” (garbage too big for the regular garbage collectors to pick up).
 It is possible to find valuable items which are worth a lot in some countries.
-To Danes items might seem like junk and worthless.
-For homeless migrants any income is extremely important and might support a family in the home country.
-Going through trash is also a way of survival.
+To Danish citizens, these items might seem like junk and without value, but for homeless migrants any income is extremely important and might support a family in the home country.
+Going through “trash” therefore becomes a way of survival.

 How can I help homeless migrants?

-You can support the shelters with various donations that might benefit homeless.
-You can also sign up to volunteer at social services assisting homeless migrants.
-You can help inform and influence the politicians to make conditions better for destitute people in Denmark.
-The most effective help for the individual homeless person would be to offer those with a work permit a job, thus including them in the Danish workforce.
+You can support the shelters with various donations that might benefit the homeless.
+You can also sign up to volunteer at social services assisting homeless migrants, e.g. Kompasset.
+You can help inform and influence your (local) politicians to make conditions better for destitute people in Denmark.
+The most effective help for the individual homeless person would be to offer those with a work permit a job, thus including them in the Danish workforce and society.